devth/devth.github.com/overture.md

 categories: meta
 ---

-Programming, tools and process are stuck in the past, held in place by hoardes of OO-wielding proletariats collectively chanting "good enough".
+Programming, tools and process are stuck in the past, held in place by hoards of OO-wielding proletariats collectively chanting "good enough".

 There must be a better way.